 Using these residual time series, we isolated the time points corresponding to the first 3 TRs of the blank ITI of the search task after accounting for hemodynamic lag.
-This corresponded to TRs 4, 5, and 6 from the prior scene onset.
+This corresponded to TRs 4, 5, and 6 from scene onset.
 We chose 3 TRs because all trials had at minimum 3 TRs for the ITI; this allowed us to keep the amount of data constant across trials that varied in ITI duration.
 We averaged the residual time series across these TRs for each trial, generating one ITI BOLD response value per vertex per trial.
 We considered only valid trials for further analyses.
 To understand how these ITI responses corresponded to visual space, we organized these responses according to the values of the parameter estimates derived from the pRF model.
-We first selected the subset of EVC vertices that were potentially responsive to the 8 target locations in our experiment.
-We included vertices whose pRFs met 3 criteria: (1) they had eccentricity values between 0.5 and 10 degrees, indicating they were responsive to the display screen excluding central fixation; (2) the center of the 2D Gaussian was within $2\sigma$ of the circle along which target locations were aligned, indicating they were additionally responsive to target and competitor locations; and (3) their pRF model R was at least 0.1, indicating they exhibited spatial selectivity.

-To visualize the ITI BOLD response of vertices with different pRFs (Favila et al., 2022), we divided the selected vertices into 8 bins according to the polar angle distance between their pRF and the target memory location on the upcoming trial.
-We took each participant's median ITI response within a bin before averaging across participants.
-This procedure produced a spatial response function that visualizes how strong the ITI response was in vertices coding for the upcoming target location and how quickly this response falls off over space.
-Note that for visualization purposes only, we visualized the same data at +180 and -180 degrees away, so that the target location appears centered.
-Visualizations examining competitor location responses during the ITI followed the same procedure but binned vertices according to their distance from the competitor location.
-As an alternative visualization, we also assigned each of the 8 angular distance bins the label "target", "competitor", "control", or "other", separately for each participant and trial.
-We then averaged the BOLD response separately for each of the four labels.
+We first selected the subset of EVC vertices that were potentially responsive to the 8 potential target locations in our experiment.
+We included vertices whose pRFs met 3 criteria: (1) they had eccentricity values between 0.5 and 10 degrees, indicating they were responsive to the display screen excluding central fixation; (2) the center of the 2D Gaussian was within 2σ of the circle along which target locations were aligned, indicating they were additionally responsive to target and competitor locations; and (3) their pRF model R2 was at least 0.1, indicating they exhibited spatial selectivity.
+We then binned these vertices into 8 bins according to the polar angle distance between their pRF and the target memory location on the upcoming trial.
+We z-scored the responses again to ensure that the average response across all bins was zero and then took the median ITI response within a bin before averaging across participants.
+This procedure produced a spatial response function that indicates how strong the ITI response was in vertices coding for the upcoming target location and how quickly this response falls off over space.
+Analyses examining competitor location responses during the ITI followed the same procedure but binned vertices according to their distance from the competitor location.